Data for Permitting and Remediation Must be Generated by Accredited Labs

 This policy is based on the requirements of Title 30 Texas Administrative Code Sections 25.4 and 25.6 .
 As well as applying to data submitted to us, this policy applies to analytical data kept on site for review by our staff.

-NELAC stands for National Environmental Laboratory Accreditation Conference, now part of the NELAC Institute .
+NELAP stands for National Environmental Laboratory Accreditation Program, now part of the NELAC Institute .